 Conclusion

-file plays a crucial role in Magento 2's event-driven programming paradigm.
+The events.xml file plays a crucial role in Magento 2's event-driven programming paradigm.
 It facilitates interaction

 between modules and helps maintain code decoupling, making it easier to modify or extend the functionalities.
 By